burlachenkok/exploring-python3/python_details.md

 # Python Technical Basics

-## Python Language Benefits over other Scripting Languages
+## Python Language Benefits over Other Scripting Languages

 It depends on your point of view and your style, but there is a point of view where the following things are benefits.